 Freshwater vs. Saltwater: What Is the Difference?

-The simple answer would be that a simple hot tub uses plain water and a saltwater hot tub has saltwater, but the truth goes way deeper.
-There are technical differences and also there is a difference in the way they operate and their care requirements.
+A simple answer would be that a hot tub uses plain water and a saltwater hot tub uses saltwater, but there is much more to it.
+Not only do they differ technically, there are also differences in the way they operate and their maintenance requirements.